timescale/docs/promscale/visualize-data/apm-experience.md

     `Load`.
 The `Importing dashboard from Grafana.com` page appears.
 1. In  the `Folder` drop-down menu, choose the folder to which you want to add the dashboard.
-1. Select the data sources from which you want the dashboard to query the data.
+1. Select the data sources from which you want the dashboard to query the data:
     * For APM dashboards select `TimescaleDB or PostgreSQL data source` as `Promscale-SQL`.
     * For APM dashboards select `Promscale Jaeger Tracing data source` as